isabella232/help-7/gitbook/superquery/superquery-editor/query-tabs.md

 # Using Query Tabs

-superQuery's Query Tabs allow you to work across multiple queries in one browser window.
+SuperQuery's Query Tabs allow you to work across multiple queries in one browser window.
 With Tabs, you can easily jump between queries you're working on.

 ## How do superQuery Query Tabs work?